Moving into a mobile home, or even a site-built home, during the winter can be more challenging than you ever thought.

 - Working out a timeline

 After doing enough preparations, you should set up a timeline for yourself.
-This is meant to get everyone in your house on the same page.
-It also ensures that you’re on the right track.
-In the end, you’ll have no stress with the moving process.
+This is meant to get everyone in your mobile home on the same page.
+It also ensures that you are on the right track.
+In the end, you will have no stress with the moving process.

 Your timeline may include: